 The Navy is also a main supporter of the Air Force in providing air force carriers for transporting aircraft and providing a runway at sea for aircraft.
-Unlike the Army and the Air Force, the Navy does not have any reserve component associated with it.
+Like the Army and the Air Force, the Navy does have a reserve component associated with it.

 The Marines are the second smallest branch of the military.
 Their purpose has changed somewhat over the years.
 When it was first established in 1775, it was under the Navy as a ground force element of the branch.
 It was basically assigned the task of taking over the beaches when the Navy brought them into a mission.

 In 1798, it was established as a separate branch and since that time has slowly moved more towards ground force operations.
 While they do have their own air support, they are still mainly supported by the Navy for air operations and, of course, for operations by sea.
 The Marines, however, do not have their own medical corps.
 You will not find jobs for medics, nurses and other medical personnel if you choose to join the Marine Corps.